uw-dims/dims-ad/docs/source/systemwidedecisions.rst

 via four separate virtual machines, co-resident in a single 1U server that is backed up off-site.
 The instance depicted in :ref:`OpsTrustArchitectureDiagram` is hosted on Ops-Trust hardware.
-A development instance will be set up at the UW for DIMS development, and potentially multiple local test instances will be set up for PRISEM users (and possibly also Agora members, currently running in the multiple hundreds of individuals) to beta-test DIMS features.
+A development instance was set up at the UW for DIMS development.

 .. _OpsTrustArchitectureDiagram: